-In all cases a Workplace incident report; BBP Report of Exposure, and Supervisor's Investigation form shall be
+In all cases a Workplace incident report; BBP Report of Exposure, and Supervisor's Investigation form shall be generated in compliance with NCH policy.
+The Supervisor's report must be signed by the PM Program Director.

-Facility other than NCH: Immediately report the exposure to the nurse preceptor, contact EMT LI and your EMS employer's DICO (if applicable).
+Facility other than NCH: Immediately report the exposure to the nurse preceptor, contact the PM Program Clinical Coordinator and your EMS employer's DICO (if applicable).
 You should be seen in the ED at the hospital where the exposure occurred for a determination of needed titers (source and student) and follow up.

-Riding with an EMS Agency: Immediately report the exposure to your preceptor, the Agency's Provider EMS Coordinator, and Designated Infection Control Officer (DICO) and the EMT LI.
+Riding with an EMS Agency: Immediately report the exposure to your preceptor, the Agency's Provider EMS Coordinator, and Designated Infection Control Officer (DICO) plus the class Clinical Coordinator.
 Follow the DICO's instructions.

-Outside of Class or Clinical Activities: Contact your primary care practitioner and provide the EMT LI with your physician's recommendation for follow up.
+Outside of Class or Clinical Activities: Contact your primary care practitioner and provide the Class LI with your physician's recommendation for follow up.

 FOOD in Classroom: Depending on the infectious disease transmission risk and hospital policies, eating or drinking in the classroom may not be permitted.
+There is a small refrigerator and microwave oven in the classroom that is available for student use.
+Students are responsible for cleaning and disinfecting the food station area each day and removing all old food from the refrigerator.
 All food and beverage privileges will be revoked if classroom furnishings are soiled or damaged due to food or beverages and/or educators must clean up after class.